 Do you have your own Shopify store or Ebay store?
 If so, you probably ship a lot of items.
 Use leftover wrapping paper to wrap your shipped items in or add some padding to your boxes.

 Another great way to use leftover gift wrap is to make leftover wrapping paper bows with it.
 Youtube is full of tutorials for those wanting to learn how to make them easily.

 Side Note: Want to kick up your savings a few notches?
 Grab my book, Six Dollar Family: From Six Dollars to Six Figures!
-It’s packed with more frugal living tips, practical DIY’s and more!
+It’s packed with more frugal (Six Dollar Family) living tips, practical DIY’s and more!
 Currently available in paperback, Kindle and Nook formats.

 Make a Christmas garland

 Another one of my favorite crafts with wrapping paper scraps is to make a Christmas garland or bunting.
 Simply cut your wrapping paper into triangles and back with card stock.
 Attach jute rope or twine to the back and hang across your mantle.